-Build your career with a Master of Science in Biomedical Engineering.
-Graduates with this degree will be instilled with the professional skills necessary to gain employment in the biomedical engineering industry or to enter competitive biomedical engineering doctoral programs.
-As students journey through the program, they will gain an understanding of relevant physiology and biology, knowledge of contemporary topics in medical technology, training in the modern biomedical engineering tools, and the ability to engage in advanced engineering studies including elements of research, analysis, design and experimentation.
+The biomedical engineering industry is growing in the State of Florida, which offers one of the highest employment rates of bioengineers and biomedical engineers in the nation.
+Students who pursue the Master of Science in Biomedical Engineering from UCF will be instilled with the professional skills necessary to gain employment in the biomedical engineering industry or to enter competitive doctoral programs.
+As you work through the curriculum, you will gain a deeper understanding of modern biomedical engineering tools, explore contemporary topics in medical technology, and engage in advanced research, experimentation and design,

 While licensure or certification may be available in this field of study, our program does not directly lead to such licensure or certification upon graduation.
 The professional preparation you receive in our program meets the educational requirements for licensure as a professional engineer and may still assist you in such pursuits; however, the licensing authority and requirements for professional engineers falls under the jurisdiction of the licensing board for the state, territory, or foreign entity in which engineer practices.

 If you intend to pursue such credentialing in your state or elsewhere, we strongly advise you to contact the applicable state credentialing authority to familiarize yourself with its specific requirements.
-Alternatively, you are welcome to contact undergraduate advisor Lynn Grabenhorst with questions in this regard and we will do our best to assist you in your career planning.
+Alternatively, you are welcome to contact advising manager Lynn Grabenhorst with questions in this regard and we will do our best to assist you in your career planning.